 Further, LDN is showing promise in treating Type 2 diabetes.
 A study cited in September shows that LDN may calm inflammation and aid in insulin resistance.
 Some researchers are also testing it for use against methamphetamine addiction.

 Normal Dosage of Naltrexone vs. LDN

-For most people, the Mayo Clinic notes a daily dose of 50mg naltrexone (taken orally) for use against alcohol cravings.
+For most people, 50mg of naltrexone (taken orally) is the recommended dose for use against alcohol cravings.
 At Ria Health, like many medical professionals, we prefer to use the least amount of medication to get the job done.
 With that in mind, we may start members with 25mg, and increase that amount to 50mg.
 (Physiology, body weight, other medications and health considerations all play a role.)